iamketan56/All-About-CPP-Langauage-Coding-/README.md

 An abstract class in C++ is a class that has at least one pure virtual function (i.e., a function that has no definition).
 The classes inheriting the abstract class must provide a definition for the pure virtual function; otherwise, the subclass would become an abstract class itself.<br><br>

 For better understanding refer to VirtualFunction.cpp and Abstract_Class.cpp<br><br>
+<b>Friend Function</b>
+A friend function of a class is defined outside that class' scope but it has the right to access all private and protected members of the class.
+Even though the prototypes for friend functions appear in the class definition, friends are not member functions.<br>

+A friend can be a function, function template, or member function, or a class or class template, in which case the entire class and all of its members are friends.<br><br>
+For better understanding refer to Friend_function.cpp<br><br>